+WLAN Security Settings

 SSID MOXA

 Security mode WEP ▼

 Authentication type Open ▼

 Key type HEX ▼

 Key length 64 bits ▼

 Key index 1 🔻

 WEP key 1

 WEP key 2

 WEP key 3

 WEP key 4

 Submit

-64/128 bits, which is actually a 40/104-bit secret key with a 24-bit initialization vector.
-The AWK-4131A provides 4 entities of WEP key settings that can be selected to use with Key index.
+When WEP is enabled as a security mode, the length of a key (so-called WEP seed) can be specified as 64/128 bits, which is actually a 40/104-bit secret key with a 24-bit initialization vector.
+The AWK-3131A provides 4 entities of WEP key settings that can be selected to use with Key index.
 The selected key setting specifies the key to be used as a send-key for encrypting traffic from the AP side to the wireless client side.
 All 4 WEP keys are used as receive-keys to decrypt traffic from the wireless client side to the AP side.